sagemath/git-developer-guide/developer/sagenb/development_workflow.rst

 You can also look at the `network graph visualizer`_ for your github repo.

-Finally the :ref:`fancy-log` ``lg`` alias will give you a reasonable text-based graph of the repository.
+Finally the :ref:`section-fancy-log` ``lg`` alias will give you a reasonable text-based graph of the repository.

 .. _rebase-on-trunk: